yanyan-li/yanyan-li.github.io/about_me.md

 My research interests are tracking, reconstruction, view rendering, and scene understanding in 4D open scenes.

 Hi all,
-For future publications, please use my updated legal name Yan Li.
+For future publications, please use my updated legal name **Yan Li**.
 My previous papers under Yanyan Li refer to the same person.
-Just letting you know to avoid confusion in upcoming submissions.
-Thanks!

 <br />